gocodevs/GoMasternode/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `blocknoded` for your own use.
+You can ignore this section if you are building `gocoind` for your own use.

-blocknoded/gocoin-cli binaries are not included in the gocoin-Qt.app bundle.
+gocoind/gocoin-cli binaries are not included in the gocoin-Qt.app bundle.

-If you are building `blocknoded` or `gocoin-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `gocoind` or `gocoin-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: